The false promise of a return to nature

 One might argue that this kind of thing would be mitigated by integrating modern medical knowledge into a more paleolithically-inclined community and perhaps that would be true.
 But this example highlights a more important point.
 Some modern-ancient hybrid lifestyle may well be more idyllic or optimal.
 But despite the horrendous infant mortality rate, our lifespan then is really not so different to our lifespan now.
 As such, I would suggest that the truth is that different environments pose different challenges and require an emphasis on different skill-sets.
 The modern world is simply a new kind of biosphere we are adapting to.

-Ben’s escape into the wilderness sure as shit is a solution to something, but what that thing isn’t entirely clear.
+Ben’s escape into the wilderness sure as shit is a solution to something, but what that thing is isn’t entirely clear.
 Rather than trying to radically go back to some amorphous ideal, perhaps we should continue working towards narrowing down the conditions that support well-being.
 Rather than a continuum from ancient well-being to modern suffering, it would probably look more like a landscape with many idyllic peaks and somber valleys.

 The movie delivers a soft ending.
 Ben and his kids go to school now, and the wilderness is replaced by a rather less untamed farmstead.
 The oldest (the embodiment of our aforementioned human ambition) has set off to find himself in Namibia.
 The moral of the movie is something like 'the grip of modern life will not allow a wholesale return to our atavistic roots'.
 This I'm not so sure about.
 What's more clear is that the yearnings that make us want to return in the first place should be listened to, but a little more carefully.